Welcome and thanks for visiting...

 SportsEdTV: You're the Renaissance man— world record holder in Wind Surfing.
 And your latest research, which I thought was really interesting.
 I'd love you to talk about the 'Push versus Pull'.

 JJ Rivet: When you talk about the push and the pull, it comes from the year 1998-2000, when we started to develop this with the European tour, we have a lot of questions, it was the start of athleticism in golf.
 We have Tiger Woods, who in 2000 brings athleticism to golf at a very high level.
 But we have in Europe, Bernhard Langer, for me he was the one to first talk about working out and about understanding the motion.
 With Bernhard Langer and with Seve Ballesteros and top stars —the question was, how can we improve?
 How can we understand even more about our swing?
 Because a lot of guys in the year 1995, they play, but they don't know exactly how they were able to play so well.
 They were good, but they really don't know, they have a special touch and so on.
-And they want to know if there is a way, like in all the sports, to optimize their performance, to maintain the performance by understanding the body.
-So, in 1998, we have been going through a study with the European Tour to start to understand what the kinematics parameters between the 'pull fader' and the 'push drawer'
+And they want to know if there is a way, like in all sports, to optimize their performance to maintain the performance by understanding the body.
+So, in 1998, we went through a study with the European Tour to start to understand what the kinematics parameters between the 'pull fader' and the 'push drawer.'

 SportsEdTV: And now Patrick Reed.
 Is Patrick Reed a pusher or a puller?